rqualls/SoupAI/README.md

     ¦   +-- ing-based-ingredient-model.csv                # Ingredient model for all recipes
     ¦   +-- ing-based-soup-ingredient-model.csv           # Ingredient model for soup recipes

+ing-based-ingredient-model.csv and ing-based-soup-ingredient-model.csv are generated when ingredientBasedModelCreator.py is ran
+python3 ingredientBasedModelCreator.py
+The database RecipeNGL should be downloaded, renamed to recipes-dataset.csv, and placed in the dataset directory run python3 ingredientBasedSoupMaker.py to generate soup ingredients

 ## Download related files
 Please download, rename and put them under the correct directory.